Naveenn12/Terraform-helm/README.md

 6) Terraform CLI installed
 7) kubectl installed

+Once these are in Place, clone this project to user home directory.

 **CLI Access Configuration**

 First of all, when you have OCI CLI installed on your machine, execute the following command, otherwise you need to setup the OCI CLI